This document introduces the concepts that you need to understand to configure Google Cloud external HTTP(S) Load Balancing.

 - HTTP/2 between the load balancer and the instance can require significantly more TCP connections to the instance than HTTP(S).
 Connection pooling, an optimization that reduces the number of these connections with HTTP(S), is not currently available with HTTP/2.

-- HTTP/2 between the load balancer and the backend does not support:
+- HTTP/2 between the load balancer and the backend does not support server push.

 - gRPC error rate and request volume aren't visible in the Google Cloud API or the Cloud Console.
 If the gRPC endpoint returns an error, the load balancer logs and monitoring data report the 'OK 200' HTTP response code.